Blue paper

+Blue paper is a blue-dyed rag paper, historically used as a support for drawings and prints.
+The earliest extant mention of blue paper dates from a 1389 Bolognese statute.
+The rags were processed into paper in so-called paper mills.
+Artists were drawing on blue paper by the 15th century.

+Description

-Blue paper (known in Italian as carta azzurra, carta cerulea, and carta turchina) is a blue-dyed rag paper, historically used as a support for drawings and prints.
+Blue paper (known in Italian as carta azzurra, carta cerulea, and carta turchina) is a blue-dyed rag paper.
+It was historically used as a support for drawings and prints.
 With its inherent middle tone, blue paper is a particularly effective material for rendering the effects of three-dimensionality on a two dimensional surface.
 This effect is created through the use of light and dark drawing materials, like chalk, charcoal, ink, and white heightening, on blue paper.

 History

 Paper production can be traced back to China around 100 CE, arriving in Spain and then Italy via the Middle East around 1100.
 European rag paper differs from Asian paper in that the pulp is composed mainly of processed rags rather than of plant fibers.
 The earliest extant mention of blue paper dates from a 1389 Bolognese statute that refers to paper size, quality, weight, and price.